RavetcoFX/mint_todo/README.md

 	*(Cinnamon) Make mouse keys faster and fix on screen keyboard

-	*(Cinnamon) User settings, dont prompt for password, and fingerprint login

 	*(Cinnamon) Iconicize widows in panel

-	*(Cinnamon) Some cool method of searching for files

 	*(Cinnamon) Allow Dragging items off the panel

-	*(Cinnamon) Add a neat clock desklet that has three colored circles

 	*(Cinnamon) Make removing an item from the favourites more intuitive (eg. popup menu)

-	*(Cinnamon) Pin Files/Folders to panel
+	*(Cinnamon) Pin Files/Folders to panel (??)

-	*(Cinnamon) Places applet with configurable text and configurable show recent menu, and configurable search for files, and configurable removable drives

-	*(Cinnamon) Calendar settings link to date and time settings

-	*(Cinnamon) Allow option for fading window when holding

-	*(Cinnamon) Media/Sound applet, option to scroll text alwase, never or on hover, and option of what information to display on panel

 	*(Cinnamon) Workspace switcher applet, allow multiple rows to display, configure rows, configure is text displayed on each

-	*(Cinnamon) Location and map and weather in the clock applet
+	*(Cinnamon) Multiple Locations and map and weather in the clock applet like in MATE/gnome2

-	*(Cinnamon) Option for Super+UP to be maximize or tile'
+	*(Cinnamon) Option for Super+UP to be maximize or tile

-	*(Cinnamon/Muffin) Areo Shake, Minimize all windows and restore (Hot Corner option too?)
+	*(Cinnamon/Muffin) Areo Shake, Minimize all windows and restore (Hot Corner option too?)(??)

-	*(Cinnamon) More Hot corner options
+	*(Cinnamon) Make startup applications a settings module

+    *(Cinnamon) [Minor UI] Date Time module cut off horizontally

+    *(Cinnamon) [Minor UI] The Antialiasing and Hinting drop down menu boxes appear to be very slightly out of alignment with the other drop down menu boxes.

+    *(Cinnamon) [Minor UI] Under Auto-hide panel, the input boxes for “show delay” and “hide delay” are not aligned.
+Many other such input boxes and drop down menu boxes are aligned with each other and not with the end of the text.

+    *(Cinnamon) [Minor UI] The Cinnamon drag threshold and GTK drag threshold input boxes are not aligned to each other but appended to the end of the wording.
+They should be aligned as per other similar examples in the Cinnamon Control Centre.

 	*Show album art/info/basic controls on the screensaver(?)